Ignore #3 at your own risk.

 Director of Media Clearances

 Prior to his current endeavors in the legal field, Mr. Rebentisch worked as a television and digital video writer-producer-director.
-Switching to the legal side of the media business, he earned his national accreditation as an Advanced Certified Paralegal in trademark law.
-As the firm’s Director of Media Clearances, he enjoys working with clients regarding copyright and trademark risk analysis, IP clearance requests, and licensing agreements.
+Switching to the legal side of the media business, while he is not an attorney, he earned a national accreditation in trademark law.
+As the firm’s Director of Media Clearances, he enjoys working with clients for campaign review, copyright and trademark risk analysis, IP clearance requests, and licensing agreements.
 He is also the firm’s go-to-guy for sweepstakes and contest official rules.
 In 2016, Mr. Rebentisch became President of the American Marketing Association, Los Angeles.

 Ms. Irving came to Manhattan Advertising & Media Law, Inc. with much legal experience.
 She had either worked with law enforcement or attorneys throughout most of her career.
 While employed with the City of Los Angeles, she was with the Los Angeles Police Department; promoted to Airports Personnel; and promoted again to the City Attorney’s Office at the Airport as a Legal Secretary.
 After many years, she left city employment and accepted a position with Atlantic Richfield Company (ARCO), then the seventh largest oil company in the world.
 After a stint in the Tax and Environmental Departments, she was promoted to ARCO’s Legal Department, where she spent nine years as Executive Legal Assistant to an Associate General Counsel.
 She then welcomed the opportunity to join MAML on its ground floor and help organize its expanding operations.